mingxili2208/fsm2208/Docs/vive_tracker/tracker_transform.md

     2.1  Systematic Errors

     (1)  Method error
-    It is difficult to obtain more accurate dimensions with existing tools (2) Instrument error
+    It is difficult to obtain more accurate dimensions with existing tools.
+    (2)  Instrument error
     The SandBox platform itself is not a standard square, and there are errors in the measurement based on the edge of the platform.
 For example, there is a 0.02m difference between the two ends of one side; the height of the platform varies.

     2.2  Random Errors

     When using the tracker for positioning, the same point on the SandBox has a random error of 0.02m on the xoz plane and a random error of 0.05-0.08m on the y-axis.
     Below are 10 measurements of the same point ([0.217, 0, -2.05]) at different times: